Pot Set Yoghurt

 Note: The amount of culture used for one litre is VERY SMALL.

-We have found that two or three drops of calcium chloride will help produce yoghurt that is just a little thicker, this step is optional.
+- Add in two or three drops of calcium chloride, mixing well.
+We have found that two or three drops of calcium chloride will help improve the curd and produce yoghurt that is just a little thicker.
+This can be added prior to heat-treating the milk if desired.

-Pour your milk into the yoghurt maker, or jar you have selected.
-Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.
+- Maintain the milk mixture temperature between 37° and 43° C for 10-12 hours, or even longer, using your yoghurt maker.